joselado/pyqula/README.md

 ![Alt text](images/scf_zigzag.png?raw=true "Mean-field with local interactions of a zigzag honeycomb ribbon")

-## Non-collinear mean-field interactions with local interactions of a square lattice
+## Non-collinear mean-field with local interactions of a square lattice
 ```python
 from pyqula import geometry
 g = geometry.square_lattice() # geometry of a square lattice